Want the best LGBTQ+ Dark Academia books?

 Each decade, the world's six most uniquely talented magicians are selected for initiation.

-The Atlas Six follows six characters competing for entry into the society - Libby Rhodes, Nicolás Ferrer de Varona, Reina Mori, Parisa Kamali, Tristan Caine and Callum Nova.
+We follow six characters competing for entry into the society – Libby Rhodes, Nicolás Ferrer de Varona, Reina Mori, Parisa Kamali, Tristan Caine and Callum Nova.

 Dark academia fans will fall in love with this book.
 Set in a library, it has tons of academic references.
 From lectures to classes and academic theories.
+Plus, multiple openly LGBTQ+ characters and romances.

-So what's my point?
-If you're after Dark academia fantasy books, I highly recommend picking this up.
+So what’s my point?
+If you’re after Dark academia fantasy books, I highly recommend picking this up.
+It features an academic setting, a secret society and a group of overly intelligent friends

-If you're looking for books like The Atlas Six, I have a lots of recommendations.
+If you’re looking for books like The Atlas Six, I have lots of recommendations.
 You can check out my article on books like The Atlas Six here.

 4. The Raven Cycle by Maggie Stiefvater

-If you're looking for a book with great characters and dark academia vibes then you should check out The Raven Boys.
+If you’re looking for a book with great characters and dark academia vibes then you should check out The Raven Boys.
 It has a chaotic friendship group, fantasy and dark academia worldbuilding.
+Quick warning, the mlm romance is a slow burn and appears much later in the series.

 The Raven Boys follows Blue.
 Each year in the churchyard, Blue watches her psychic mother see those who are going to die that year.
 Blue never actually sees them herself.
 Until this year.
 When she speaks directly to a boy.